 All students study a minimum of ten hours per fortnight of Combined Science.
-If a student wishes to study Triple Science, they will have two additional hours over the two-week timetable, instead of the ten for Combined Science.
+If a student wishes to study Triple Science, they will have slightly increased time, but it does not affect their other options.
 Students could therefore select Triple Science, Geography or History, plus two further option subjects.
-This will mean covering science content at an accelerated pace compared to the combined science groups and reduced curriculum time elsewhere; reduced time for RS, and accessing core IT content via another format as opposed to a fortnightly lesson.
+This will mean covering science content at an accelerated pace compared to the combined science groups.